Claiming PPI after Bankruptcy

 Can you claim for PPI against debt not included in your Bankruptcy?

-You may have paid for PPI on debts that were paid in full before you went Bankrupt.
-As such these would not have been included in the process.
-You may think that you should be able to claim against these debts and be allowed to keep any compensation awarded.
+You may have had PPI on debts that you paid off before you went Bankrupt.
+As such you might think that you should be allowed to claim against these and keep any compensation due.

-Again this is not the case.
-Any PPI awarded is still an Unrealised Asset and is likely to be paid directly to the OR.
-This is because the opportunity to make your claim against these debts existed at the time you went bankrupt even though the debts were not included.
+This is not the case.
+Any PPI awarded for these debts is still an unrealised asset.
+This is because the opportunity to claim against them existed at the time you went bankrupt.
+Compensation paid now is still part of the assets in your bankruptcy estate.

 Using a Company to claim for PPI after Bankruptcy